 Music is a gift that God has given to enable us to express truths and emotions in a powerful way.
 Our goal is to use music to glorify God and to serve the church of Jesus Christ.
 Many resources are available to the church today to assist with music ministry.
 We have provided information below on some of those that we have found to be the most beneficial in our ministry.
-You can also access resources for music that we have written in the music charts and free downloads sections of this website.

 He put a new song in my mouth, a song of praise to our God.
 Many will see and fear, and put their trust in the Lord.
 Psalm 40:3 ESV.
 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.
 Colossians 3:16 ESV.